Understanding ICF Core Competencies: Communicating Effectively – Direct Communication

 By Karen L. Bruns

 While asking powerful questions and curiosity are core skills in coaching, direct communication is very important for a successful coaching session.
 Direct Communication, while not specifically named as a core competency itself, falls in the Communicating Effectively section of core competencies, squarely in competency #7: Evokes Awareness.
-This article will address what it means to have direct communication and why it is so important in coaching.
+This article will address what it means to have direct communication as a coaching competency and why it is so important.

 What is Direct Communication

 In the new competencies released in officially in 2019, but not integrated into coaching programs until January of 2021, International Coach Federation (ICF) now defines competency #7 as Evokes Awareness.
 Formerly, competency 7 was Direct Communication.
 The definition for #7 as Evokes Awareness is, “Facilitates client insight and learning by using tools and techniques such as, powerful questioning, silence, metaphor or analogy.”
 It’s easy to see that Direct Communication can still be found in this revised competency as it brings powerful questions into play, as well as silence, metaphors and analogies.
 If we were to turn back time and revisit competency 7 when it was Direct Communication, we’d find that its definition was written, well, more direct in stating that Direct Communication is the “Ability to communicate effectively during coaching sessions and to use language that has the greatest positive impact on the client.”
 The new wording is much more client-focused.
 The former definition seemed to have more focus on the coach even though it did end with the greatest positive impact on the client.